-In contrast, for the YOA 2018/2019, Hong Kong has adopted the Two–tiered Profits Tax Regime applied to both corporations and unincorporated businesses, under which the corporate tax rate is lowered for the first $2 million of assessable profits.
+In contrast, for the YOA 2018/2019, Hong Kong has adopted the two–tiered Profits Tax Regime applied to both corporations and unincorporated businesses, under which the corporate tax rate is lowered for the first $2 million of assessable profits.
 To be more specific, this rate for corporations stands at 8.25% while it is at 7.5% for unincorporated businesses.
-The rest of the profits over $2million will be taxed at traditional rate, which is 16.5% for corporations or 15% for unincorporated entities.
+The rest of the profits over $2 million will be taxed at a traditional rate, which is 16.5% for corporations or 15% for unincorporated entities.

-For example, if your corporation earned $5 million of profits, then with the application of Two-tiered Profits Tax Regime, the first $2 million would be taxed at the rate of 8.25% and the rest of $3 million would be taxed 16.5%.
+For example, if your corporation earned $5 million of profits, then with the application of the two-tiered Profits Tax Regime, the first $2 million would be taxed at the rate of 8.25% and the rest of $3 million would be taxed at 16.5%.

 - Tax incentives and benefits

 Similarly, Hong Kong also has tax incentives in the form of qualifying deductions for certain expenses to encourage businesses’ investment in R&D or high-value generating activities.
-Moreover, the concessionary tax treatments with reduced profits tax rate are available for specific industries subject to certain conditions such as Corporate Treasury Centers, Reinsurance Business, Captive Insurance Business, Aircraft Lessors or Aircraft Leasing Managers and Shipping Operations.
+Moreover, concessionary tax treatments with reduced profits tax rates are available for specific industries subject to certain conditions such as Corporate Treasury Centers, Reinsurance Businesses, Captive Insurance Businesses, Aircraft Lessors or Aircraft Leasing Managers, and Shipping Operations.

-The main purpose of DTAs is to boost transcontinental trade and commerce by making it less difficult for businesses to expand their operations into several countries without worrying about paying income tax multiple times.
-To be more specific, DTAs provides for reduction or exemption of tax on certain type of income arising from cross-border economic activities between Singapore or Hong Kong and its treaty partner.
+The main purpose of this is to boost transcontinental trade and commerce by making it less difficult for businesses to expand their operations into several countries without worrying about paying income tax multiple times.
+To be more specific, DTAs provide for the reduction or exemption of tax on a certain type of income arising from cross-border economic activities between Singapore or Hong Kong and its treaty partner.

 As of December 2019, Singapore and Hong Kong have signed comprehensive DTAs with nearly 90 as well as 50 countries respectively.